 Originally hailing from “the Garden State,” New Jersey, Advanced Sommelier Melissa J. McAvoy has been an Orlando local since 1998.
 With a degree from the University of Central Florida in business administration and a minor in horticulture, she is a well-rounded passionate woman who started mentoring in the hospitality industry at the age of 14.
 She worked at Walt Disney World’s flagship resort for 18 years.
 In 2013, the summer of wine began with her induction to the Court of Master Sommeliers.
 She became a Certified Sommelier in spring 2014 and was invited to take her Advanced Course in spring 2015.
 Melissa is an active member in her community mentoring sommeliers and created a tasting group to further their knowledge.
 She is currently a co-owner of Swirlery, a wine tasting shop where she has involved the Orlando community with all things wine since 2015.

-Rebecca Miles-Steiner graduated from Wells College, in the Finger Lakes region of New York State, with a degree in theatre.
-While working as a stage manager in Chicago, her college-sparked love of Riesling and a Jancis Robinson book set her on a path to a career in wine and spirits.
-She helped to open, and then managed, a boutique wine and spirits store in Lincoln Park; worked as a wine and spirit buyer for a Whole Foods store in Chicago’s Streeterville neighborhood; and has recently made the shift to on-premise.
-She is currently a server and wine captain at City Winery Chicago.
-She is a certified sommelier with the Court of Master Sommeliers, a French Wine Scholar, and is currently making her way through the WSET Diploma program.
-In her spare time, she practices barrow archery, reads wine books, and plans her next wine adventure.
+Rebecca Miles-Steiner graduated from Wells College, in the Finger Lakes region of New York State, with a degree in Theatre.
+While working as a Stage Manager in Chicago, her college-sparked love of Riesling and a Jancis Robinson book set her on a path to a career in wine and spirits.
+Among many industry positions, she opened and managed a boutique wine and spirit store in Lincoln Park and worked as a wine and spirit buyer for a Whole Foods store in Chicago’s Streeterville neighborhood.
+She is currently a sommelier at City Winery Chicago as well as working in the wine department at Plum Market Old Town.
+She is a Certified Sommelier with the Court of Master Sommeliers, and is currently making her way through the WSET Diploma program.

 Cat Nguyen fell in love with wine at an early age.
 She inherited her first wine program when she was only twenty-one years old.
 Over the next ten years, she ran successful wine programs from casual to fine dining restaurants all over Houston, Texas.
 In 2015, Cat left the restaurant floor to pursue a career in distribution as a Vanguard representative for Republic National Distributing Company.
 She holds an Advanced Certification with the Wine & Spirit Education Trust, is a Certified Specialist of Wine with the Society of Wine Educators and a Certified Sommelier with the Court of Master Sommeliers.
 She is continuing her studies in the future to advance to the next levels with the Court of Master Sommeliers and the Wine and Spirit Education Trust.